 The Talking Door is derived from the Echoes of Language Project, for which the artist Yu-Ru Huang has collected people’s words of personal significance and arranged them into objects that carry a metaphoric implication.

 Special thanks to Texas State Representative Herbert Vo for installing the Talking Door onto the current site in 2015.”

 There are many memorials in Texas honoring veterans who fought in Vietnam.
-Most memorials also include those who fought for values of freedom in other wars as well.
+Also, most monuments include those who fought for values of freedom in other wars as well.
 Examples include the memorials located in Bear Creek Park and the Fallen Warriors Memorial in northwest Houston.
-Of course our beautiful Houston National Cemetery is filled with veterans from many conflicts spanning the globe.
+Of course, our beautiful Houston National Cemetery holds veterans from many conflicts spanning the globe.